Chapter 11 Subgroup-based analysis

 We will step through each of these inputs below, using a case study in which we estimate the abundance of the pelagic false killer whale population in the Hawaiian EEZ for 2017 (Bradford et al. 2020).

-Reminder on data processing
+Refresher on data processing

 LTabundR